 It could be my cleaning schedule for the day, or other things needing to be done around the house.

-I also include on this list anything I need for groceries, top-ups, post office pick up or be sent and kids activities.
+I also include on this list anything I need for groceries, top-ups, post office pick up or kids activities.

 Brit recently wrote a great blog about combatting “mum brain” and getting a handle on the anxiety brought on by the chaos and created an amazing free printable that is designed for mums.

 This really covers off my point of creating lists for the day and incorporates things from the night before as I mentioned.
 A great template to help you get a handle on the day!!

 Make The Beds